Bloom Early Music Workshop Faculty

 Contact Jody HERE.

-Phil Hollar teaches recorder, hurdy-gurdy, and early music in Greensboro, North Carolina.
-He serves as teacher and coach for Voce Ventus, a recorder ensemble formed to teach recorder technique and ensemble playing skills.
-Phil has served as faculty at the Atlanta Early Music Alliance’s Mid-Winter Workshop and at Mountain Collegium Early Music and Folk Music Workshop.
-He has many years’ experience leading American Recorder Society chapter playing sessions and has been invited to lead various local chapters’ sessions throughout the Southeast.
-Phil served as the president of the Atlanta Recorder Society from 2005 – 2009.
-Currently, he is music director for the Triad Early Music Society and serves as a board member for the American Recorder Society.
+Phil Hollar teaches recorder and hurdy-gurdy in Greensboro, North Carolina.
+He is a frequent faculty member at workshops including Mountain Collegium Early Music and Folk Music Workshop, the Atlanta Early Music Alliance Mid-Winter Workshop, and the Triangle Recorder Society Spring Early Music Workshop.
+Phil has many years’ experience leading American Recorder Society chapter playing sessions and has been invited to lead various local chapters’ sessions throughout the Southeast.
+He currently serves as music director of the Triad Early Music Society and as a board member for the American Recorder Society.
 Phil holds a Bachelor of Arts in Music from the University of North Carolina at Greensboro.

 Contact Phil HERE.